NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2013-02-15-write-your-own-cross-platform-cryptographic-library/index.md

 {{< codeblock lang="cpp" title="main.cpp" >}}
 ///  (The MIT License)
 ///
-///  Copyright (c) 2013 Mohammad S. Babaei
+///  Copyright (c) 2013 Mamadou Babaei
 ///
 ///  Permission is hereby granted, free of charge, to any person obtaining a copy
 ///  of this software and associated documentation files (the "Software"), to deal